 The Kicking Horse Smart Ass coffee is a medium roast blend made from beans sourced from Africa, South and Central America.
-It is an excellent all rounder and will work just as well in your espresso machine as your french press.
+It is an excellent all rounder and will work just as well in your espresso machine as your drip coffee maker or french press.

 There is no end to the popularity of Death Wish Coffee, with double the caffeine of most other brands.

 Even for those of you not overly obsessed with caffeine percentages, Death Wish Organic Coffee is one of the best dark roast coffee beans on the market.

 It is an intense and bold coffee with overtones of cherry and chocolate.
 You will either love it or hate it.
 Coffee drinkers love it for their espresso machine and cold brew.

 Note this coffee is a blend of arabica and robusta beans.
 The use of robusta is one of the ways they have increased the caffeine levels as they have a higher percentage of caffeine compared to arabica beans.

 Best Cold Brew Coffee Beans – Stone Street Coffee